 This tool provides extensive analysis of the web application performance, provides results in graphical format, and it is extremely easy to use.
-No high-level scripting is required and gives good return on investment.
+No high-level scripting is required and gives a good return on investment.

 This is a popular tool available in the market to test the web and Mobile applications.
 This tool can simulate thousands of users in order to evaluate the application performance under load and analyze the response times.
-It also supports Cloud integrated - performance, load and stress testing.
-It is easy to use, cost effective, and provides good scalability.
+It also supports Cloud-integrated - performance, load and stress testing.
+It is easy to use, cost-effective and provides good scalability.

 Metrics help in evaluating a System's performance and generally studied at the end of Stress Test.
 Commonly used metrics are -